 Anyway, back to Vincenzo.
 The Theta of 1913 was the first car to have a ‘complete’ electrical system as standard – certainly in Europe.

-The Lambda (above) of 1922 to 1931 used the Lancia-pioneered narrow angle V engine, whose four cylinders were inclined at 13 degrees – and cast in a single aluminium block.
+The Lambda (below) of 1922 to 1931 used the Lancia-pioneered narrow angle V engine, whose four cylinders were inclined at 13 degrees – and cast in a single aluminium block.
 At this time Ford and others were using the more usual 90 degree block.
 The result was a very compact little engine (22 inches from fan to flywheel) which used a single overhead camshaft – again differing from standard convention because the accepted practice was one camshaft per bank or the camshaft centrally placed with valves operated by pushrods.
 Certainly Vincenzo’s engines were extremely smooth – they were so short and so compact – and rigid in all planes.
 Thus they did not suffer from torsional flutter.

 It is worth noting that we are talking about a 1920s car that was quite capable of 70mph when many 1930s and 1940s cars struggled to reach 60mph.
 There were in total nine series of the Lambda.